 Safe Kids Week

-New in fall 2019, this program provides resources to recognize and manage concussion injuries designed for young hockey players, their coaches and parents.
+This program provides resources to recognize and manage concussion injuries designed for young hockey players, their coaches and parents.

 This international traffic safety movement envisions zero death and serious injuries on our roads.
 Parachute is Canada’s national lead, supporting local efforts.